drstearns/tutorials/src/docker/index.md

 Docker Hub is like GitHub, but for Docker container images instead of git repos (you'll probably notice a lot of similarities between the Docker and git commands—they purposely emulated git).
 Like GitHub, the free accounts give you unlimited public container images, but only one private container image.
 You can upgrade your account to get more private image storage.

 Also like GitHub, anyone can download and run any public container image on Docker Hub.
-This makes it easy to not only deploy your own containers to the Web, but also run any of the popular open-source server software that is already on Docker Hub: relational databases engines like MySQL and PostgreSQL; no-SQL distributed data stores like redis, CouchDB, or Cassandra; message queues like RabbitMQ; or full Linux distros like Ubuntu or CentOS.
+This makes it easy to not only deploy your own containers to the Web, but also run any of the popular open-source server software that is already on Docker Hub: relational databases engines like MySQL and PostgreSQL; no-SQL distributed data stores like redis, MongoDB, or Cassandra; message queues like RabbitMQ; or full Linux distros like Ubuntu or CentOS.

 ## Installing Docker